Do Guns Reduce Crime Through Posing a Threat to Criminals?

 Validity of Assertion: Half True

 I have read a lot of research in my life.
-This report is 129 pages, and it is essentially a review of other research.
-This report is just a committee report that the IOM and NRC (National Research Council) convened some people in the field to perform.
+This report is 129 pages long and essentially a review of other research.
+It is just a committee report that the IOM and NRC (National Research Council) convened some people in the field to perform.
 The National Research Council comprises the National Academy of Sciences, the National Academy of Engineering, and the National Academy of Medicine.
 The IOM is the Institute of Medicine.

 The most important feature to understand about these parts of the government is that none of the entities have any background or interest in this topic.